 - Organized, categorized information that is prominent and easy to find

-- A secure web presence: i.e. show compliance to the PIPEDA Act (Personal Information Protection and Electronic Documents Act) in Canada, ensuring patient privacy with end to end encryptions and data breach protocols.
+- A secure web presence: i.e. show compliance with the PIPEDA Act (Personal Information Protection and Electronic Documents Act) in Canada, ensuring patient privacy with end-to-end encryptions and data breach protocols.

 44% of patients who looked for hospitals on their mobile devices, scheduled an appointment, making a mobile friendly site a necessity, not an option.

 Supplementary to a solid foundation, value-added services on an organization’s site will certainly attract patients who are looking for a convenient way to interact with healthcare providers.
 Some of the services are:

 A Patient Portal is a website feature that allows patients to interact with their healthcare providers through their secure accounts with services like direct messaging, appointment management, payment of bills online, lab results, visit or admission summaries, and medical record access and management.
 This gives access to transparent real-time information about their health.
 Pre-registration and online form filling reduces time spent at the HCOs or physician clinics.
 With COVID-19, patients are apprehensive about visiting hospitals and clinics and would appreciate attempts to decrease waiting times and maintain social distancing, through online procedures that help with crowd control.
 Providers are trying to build a relationship with their patients, not just increase patient loyalty.
 For healthcare providers, the use of patient portals is largely about building trust and enhancing care.